Phil MeekinView Profile

 “I welcome the CSA’s recognition that this is an important and sensible commitment to have made to borrowers.”

-In addition CSA members will be required to inform borrowers of the availability of accredited advisory services.
+Additionally, CSA members will be required to inform borrowers of the availability of accredited advisory services.
+These advisors can recommend a course of action based on the debtors’ circumstances.
+This action could be a monthly payment to creditors or liquidation if necessary.